getnamo/SocketIOClient-Unreal/README.md

  6. Restart the Editor and open your project again.
 Plugin is now ready to use.

+## Example Project - Chat

+For an example project check out https://github.com/getnamo/socketio-client-ue4-example which contains both server and client parts required to try out socket.io based chat, from UE4 to any other client and vice versa.

 ## How to use - BP Basics

 Add the SocketIO Client Component to your blueprint actor of choice